-Kevin-Prince Boateng has gone back to where it all began with his return to Hertha Berlin. bundesliga.com presents 10 things on the roving veteran midfielder still fighting fires on and off the pitch...
+Kevin-Prince Boateng has called time on his second stint at boyhood club Hertha Berlin. bundesliga.com presents 10 things on the roving veteran midfielder still fighting fires on and off the pitch...

 1) Journeyman's journeyman

-The now 34-year-old with a somewhat nomadic reputation made his debut for Hertha on 15 August 2005 against future employers Eintracht Frankfurt, where he spent the 2017/18 season following stints at Tottenham Hotspur, Borussia Dortmund, Portsmouth, Genoa, AC Milan, Schalke and Las Palmas.
+A somewhat nomadic reputation started when Boateng made his debut for Hertha on 15 August 2005 against future employers Eintracht Frankfurt, where he spent the 2017/18 season following stints at Tottenham Hotspur, Borussia Dortmund, Portsmouth, Genoa, AC Milan, Schalke and Las Palmas.

 In the three years up to his summer 2021 reunion with Hertha, the Berlin native also turned out for Sassuolo, Barcelona, Fiorentina, Besiktas and Monza.